andykuszyk/markasten/README.md

   -o, --output string   The location of the output files
       --tag-links       If set, links to files in the generated index will be annotated with the list of other tags they have.
   -t, --title string    The title of the generated index file (default "Index")
-      --wiki-links      If set, links will be generated for a wiki with file extensions excluded
+      --toc             If set, a table of contents will be generated containing a link to the heading of each tag --wiki-links      If set, links will be generated for a wiki with file extensions excluded
 ```